 Meal Replacement Shakes: My day has begun with a nutrient-dense chocolate meal replacement shake for the past 3 years, and that doesn't change when I'm pregnant!
 I absolutely love them, because they can be a meal all by themselves with the perfect balance of protein, carbs, and fats, packed with vitamins and minerals and surprisingly filling.
 I can tell a difference in my energy levels when I don't drink them.
 This was one of the few things I could stomach when I had morning sickness.
 Slowly sipping on a shake helped give me life again.

 I have read that protein is so important when you're pregnant, and these have 24 grams of very high-quality whey protein in them.
 My doctor suggested chocolate milk to help my morning sickness, and when I asked him about these shakes instead, he was delighted!
 Most days I just drink a plain old shake blended with water, but other days I'll blend it super thick and make it into a protein bowl drizzled with natural peanut butter to add some extra calories (like the picture above).
+I always recommend that you check with your doctor before trying these shakes when pregnant or nursing.
+As I mentioned, my doctor was very supportive and thought they were a great addition to my diet, but each individual should do their due diligence.

 More Healthy Breakfast Ideas: